 serial port A connector that can exchange data with an I/O device one bit at a time.
 It may operate synchronously or asynchronously, and may include start bits, stop bits, and/or parity.

 SIM Serial Interface Module

-SimM Single Inline Memory Module.
-A small circuit board with RAM chips (normally surface mounted) on it designed to fit into a standard slot.
+Single Inline Memory Module.
+A 32 bit memory module designed

+to fit into a standard SIMM (72 pin) slot.

 SIO Super I/O controller